Why choose steel fencing posts?

 Dig a minimum two foot (60cm) hole for the post and set the first post in position with post mix concrete.
 After allowing to dry, attach the gravel board then slot your fence panel into the post and secure with screws.
 Attach you second post to the panel and gravel board as before, then set it level in post mix.

-For closeboard fencing the Arris, Cant or 3x2 rails are screwed in position between the posts, with the boards then attached as usual to the rails, resulting in a highly durable fence.
+For closeboard fencing the arris rail, cant rail or 3x2 rails are screwed in position between the posts, with the boards then attached as usual to the rails, resulting in a highly durable fence.

 Ask the fencing experts

 For further advice about your fencing project don’t hesitate to speak to our fencing experts at your local AVS Fencing & Landscaping Supplies branch.
-The complete Durapost® fence post system is available to click and collect from your local AVS Branch or for home delivery within our AVS Branch delivery area.
-Each product is clearly marked with its availability and delivery options.
+The complete DuraPost® fence post system is available for home delivery within our AVS Branch delivery area.